BeeeYuhh/Pasumbal__PrompEngineeringExercise_MeXE4101_2025/README.md

 Want me to also show how this applies in 3D space with real industrial robots (like welding or pick-and-place arms)?
 ```

+**Comparison on the clarity of answers:** </br>
+1. Answer for the "engineer" role
+    • Combination of both theoretical and

 ---

 ### Exercise 2: Chain of Thought (Step-by-step Reasoning)